silvermine/standardization/README.md

 #### Configuration

+   1. Ensure that the project's `markdownlint` NPM script is configured as described in the [Markdownlint](#markdownlint) section below.
+Generated changelogs will fail our linting rules and must be excluded from linting.
    1. Ensure that the project's `package.json` file has a [`repository.url`][package-json-repo-url] field with the URL to the canonical repo for the project in its git hosting solution, e.g.